showell-labs/react-native-fs-fork/README.md

 - `options` &mdash; [UploadFileOptionsT] &mdash; Upload settings.

-- Returns an object holding `jobId` **number** (can be used to manage in-progress download by corresponding functions) and `promise` resolving to [UploadResultT] once the download is completed.
+- Returns an object holding `jobId` **number** (can be used to manage in-progress uploads by corresponding functions), and `promise` resolving to [UploadResultT] once the upload completes successfully.
+In case the upload fails (including when it fails due to HTTP errors), the promise is rejected with `Error` object, to which `.result` field an instance of [UploadResultT] is attached, if HTTP response was received.

 ### write()
 [write()]: #write